imperugo/imperugo.github.io/_posts/2014-05-21-bye-bye-wordpress-welcome-github-pages.md

 Of course you can't do some stuff like comments and search, but this is not a problem because **there are several external services that offer for free search and comments ([Facebook](https://developers.facebook.com/docs/plugins/comments), [Google](https://www.google.com/cse/) and [Disqus](http://disqus.com/) in my case).**

-Moreover there is another cool advantage to moving your blog to Jekyll, and it's [Github Pages](https://pages.github.com/).
+Moreover there is another cool advantage of moving your blog to Jekyll, and it's [Github Pages](https://pages.github.com/).

 Github offers for all its users the opportunity to have a free hosting for static files creating a repository named yourgithubusername.github.io.